athuan/NMT-UET/Instructions/ResourcesAndTools.md

     * Install Torch: Go to the folder */workspace/resouces/pytorch* and run the following commands:
       * *pip3 install torch-0.4.0-cp35-cp35m-linux_x86_64.whl*
       * *pip3 install torchvision*
+ - For other frameworks: Feel free to install other frameworks such as Caffe, Keras, etc. on your own virtualenv.
+Ask @thuannm or @hien-v if you need help.

+Enjoy and take your experiments on this server. :heart: